Early Caliphate navy: Conquest of north Africa littorals & Iberia

-In the aftermath of this conflict, the city of Seville and its suburbs were left in ruins.
-The destruction caused by the Viking raiders terrified the people of Al-Andalus.
-Abd ar-Rahman ordered new measures to guard against further raids.
-He established a naval arsenal (dar al-sina'a) in Seville and built walls around the city and other settlements.
-Ships and weaponry were made, sailors and troops were raised, and messenger networks were established to spread information about future attacks.
-These measures were successful in frustrating later Viking raids in 859 and 966.

-Most of the Vikings sailed back to Francia (modern-day France), and their defeat by the Andalusian army might have discouraged them from attacking the Iberian Peninsula again.
-The following year, the Vikings sent an embassy to the court of Abd ar-Rahman, who then sent the poet Yahya ibn al-Hakam (nicknamed Al-Ghazal, "the Gazelle") as an ambassador to the Vikings.
-Later Islamic sources report that some of the raiders remained and settled in the area, converted to Islam, and became cheese traders.

 Siege of Constantinople

 Nevertheless, the caliphate reached it high tide of as al-Mas'udi and the account of Theophanes mentioned for the Siege of Constantinople has fielded an army led by Sulaiman ibn Mu'adh al-Antaki large as 1,800 ships with 120,000 troops, and siege engines and incendiary materials (naphtha) stockpiled.
 The supply train alone is said to have numbered 12,000 men, 6,000 camels and 6,000 donkeys, while 13th-century historian Bar Hebraeus, the troops included 30,000 volunteers(mutawa) for the Holy War (jihad).

 Organization and sea routes

 The nature of the Ports, Sea route, and Armada of eastern Caliphate fleet were characterized by the Arabic trade route which existed before Islam, particularly the eastern route.

 There are some of earlier ports in Yemen that requisited by Islamic caliphate earlier before the conquest started: